charm-13/petcafe/docs/performance_writeup.md

 Trigger for constraint users_inventory_user_id_fkey: time=15.073 calls=1
 Execution Time: 40.913 ms
 ```
-The query scans the user table to find the specific id
+The query scans the user table to find the specific id, then scans each table that has a foreign key relation to user_id.
+The user_gold and users_inventory tables take up the most time.
+We will create an index on users first.
 #### Index
 ```
 CREATE INDEX idx_users ON users (id, username)